-An ALID can cover correspond with individual assets or sets of assets (e.g., seasons); as well as multiple sets of terms (e.g., HD EST, HD VOD, SD EST, SD VOD, etc.).
+More precisely, an ALID can cover correspond with individual assets or sets of assets (e.g., seasons); as well as multiple sets of terms (e.g., HD EST, HD VOD, SD EST, SD VOD, etc.).
 In the context of an Avail in combination with Licensor, the ALID uniquely identifies a combination of assets and business terms.